 Album: The World MachineReleased: 1985Charted:

 The band wasn't sure that this song was good enough for the album.
 It had a more commercial sound and glossier production than their previous jazz funk recordings.
 It became their first and biggest hit in America.
 The album has now sold over three million copies worldwide, and had a 72-week stay on the US charts.
 This song was acknowledged at the 1991 BMI Awards for one million US performances.

 Bassist Mark King, whose percussive slap bass technique provided the driving groove for this and other Level 42 hits, is known as the "Man with the Golden Thumb."
-He is such a good bass player that his hands were insured in the late 1980s for a fortune. (thanks, Edward Pearce - Ashford, Kent, England, for above 2)
+He is such a good bass player that his hands were insured in the late 1980s for a fortune.

 The actress Cheri Lunghi (Excalibur, The Mission) played the love interest in the music video.